 Gmail Forwarding allows you to auto forward emails from your Gmail contacts straight into Capsule.

 To auto forward messages from your contacts straight to your Drop Box you can either create a Gmail filter to auto-forward specific messages, or configure Gmail to forward a copy of all incoming mail.
 To do this:

 - Go to your Gmail account and click the Gear icon in the top right corner.

 - Select Settings and choose ‘Forwarding and POP/IMAP’.

 - Click the ‘Add a forwarding address’ button and follow the instructions on Gmail.

 - Enter your unique user Drop Box address for forwarding from Gmail.

-Administrators can find the unique user Drop Box addresses by visiting
+Administrators can find the unique user Drop Box addresses by visiting the following URL:

 If the forwarding is set up correctly, your Gmail settings should look like the screenshot below.

 Contacts are not auto-created using this method.
 This is to avoid the CRM filling up with junk newsletters, notifications etc. So the first time you get an email from a contact you need to add it to Capsule manually.
 Thereafter the auto-forwarder will attach any further emails you receive from the contact.